Professor Gaskins in The Hague

 "Blacks, Jews, and Social Justice in America" June 10-12, 2014

 Marking the 50th anniversary of the slaying of James Chaney, Andrew Goodman, and Michael Schwerner, the American Studies Program at Brandeis University hosted a conference on the theme “Blacks, Jews, and Social Justice in America," on June 10-12, 2014.
-For more information on the successful conference, please see the conference website.

 An Exciting Event with Major General Anthony Cucolo